Debt collection rights

 • Up to 5 dispute letters drafted, including this one if it applies.

-• Charity-care application drafted if your hospital is non-profit.
+• Charity-care request letter drafted if your hospital is non-profit.

 • Federal-statute citations & line-item math automated.